College of Education

 Although we expect excellence from our doctoral students, there are minimal thresholds students must achieve to progress through the doctoral program and they include the successful completion of:

-• Required courses with a grade of B or better or S when appropriate
+• Required courses with a cumulative GPA of 2.75 or above.

 • Thesis or early research requirement